ehn-dcc-development/hcert-kotlin/README.md

 `ehn.techiop.hcert.kotlin.chain.Chain` is the main class for encoding and decoding HCERT data.
 For encoding, pass an instance of a `GreenCertificate` (data class conforming to the JSON schema) and get a `ChainResult`.
 That object will contain all revelant intermediate results as well as the final result (`step5Prefixed`).
 This final result can be passed to a `DefaultTwoDimCodeService` that will encode it as a 2D QR Code.

-The usage of interfaces for all services (CBOR, CWT, COSE, ZLib, Context) in the chain may seem over-engineered at first, but it allows us to create wrongly encoded results, by passing faulty implementations of the service.
-Those services reside in the namespace `ehn.techiop.hcert.kotlin.chain.faults` and should, obviously, not be used for production code.

-The actual, correct, implementations of the service interfaces reside in `ehn.techiop.hcert.kotlin.chain.impl`.
+Correct implementations of the service interfaces reside in `ehn.techiop.hcert.kotlin.chain.impl`.
 These "default" implementations will be used when the chain is constructed using `DefaultChain.buildCreationChain()` or `DefaultChain.buildVerificationChain()`.

 Example for creation services: